MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ----

- A list of tables associated with this data source appears below the data source name in the connection pane.
+ A list of tables associated with this data source appears below the data source name.

 ## Write a query